Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 * Emits a `NewGlobalTableRoot` event

 *Requirements*:
+* The contract MUST NOT be paused for global root updates
 * The `referenceTimestamp` MUST NOT be in the future
 * The `referenceTimestamp` MUST be greater than `_latestReferenceTimestamp`
 * The certificate's `messageHash` MUST match the expected EIP-712 hash